benjamin-hodgson/benjamin-hodgson.github.io/drafts/2024-08-13-prettier-happier-more-imperative.md

 );
 ```

-So a given document can be laid out a number of different ways.
+Typically you'll annotate your document with several different sets of line break hints.
+So a given document can be laid out in a number of ways.
 The layout algorithm’s job is to choose the best layout — meaning one which makes good use of the available horizontal space and doesn’t introduce more line breaks than necessary.

 Internally, the notion of a _choice of layouts_ is represented by the `:<|>` constructor: `doc1 :<|> doc2` means “`doc1` is a preferable layout, but `doc2` can be used as a fallback if `doc1` causes the text to overflow the page width”.
 The layout algorithm takes a document containing `:<|>`s and produces one without.